rolf-campos/bolao/README.md

 Points for correct predictions:
 - 6 points for correctly predicting the game winner (if there is a winner) or the tie,
 - 2 points for correctly predicting each team's goal count, contingent on correctly predicting the winner or tie,
-- 5 points for correctly predicting each country advancing to the Round of 16.
+- 3 points for correctly predicting each country advancing to the Round of 16.
+- 2 additional points for predicting who is first and second in a group.

 Maximum points in Stage 1: 48 x 10 + 16 x 5 = 560